Zahira313/my-portfolio/Diabetes_Prediction/README.md

 ## Steps
 1. **Data Preprocessing**:
-   - Cleaned and transformed the dataset using Python.
+   - Cleaned and transformed the dataset using Python [code:](Data-preprocess.pdf).
    - Applied standardization and discretization techniques.

 2. **Clustering**: